UlrikeDetective/Forbes/README.md

 - Gender

 ## Technologies Used
 - Primarily: R (for data analysis and manipulation).
-Refer to the [youtube_analysis](https://github.com/UlrikeDetective/youtube/tree/main/youtube_analysis) files for information about necessary packages and libraries.
+Refer to the [forbes_analysis](https://github.com/UlrikeDetective/Forbes/tree/main/analysis) files for information about necessary packages and libraries (work in progress).
 - (Optional) Web scraping tool (depending on the scraping method)
 - (Optional) MySQL for querying data